BolognaBiocomp/coconat/README.md

 * ID: protein accession, as reported in the input FASTA file
 * RES: residue name
-* CC_CLASS: predicted coiled-coil class, a-g for registers and i for non-coiled coil regions
+* CC_CLASS: predicted coiled-coil class, a-g for registers, i for non-coiled coil regions
 * OligoState: predicted oligomeric state (the same for all residues in the helix).
 Can be A=antiparallel dimer, P=parallel dimer, 3=trimer, 4=tetramer
 * Pi: probability for the residue to be in a non-coiled coil region
 * Pa-PH: hepatad repeat registers probabilities